FerretDB/FerretDB/website/blog/2024-06-05-run-mongodb-workloads-aiven-postgresql.md

 ## Run FerretDB via Docker

-Let's set up the FerretDB instance.
-To do that, you need to specify the `FERRETDB_POSTGRESQL_URL` environment variable or `--postgresql-url` flag.
-Along with that, specify the Postgres `username`/`password` credentials for your database.
+To set up the FerretDB instance, specify the `FERRETDB_POSTGRESQL_URL` environment variable or `--postgresql-url` flag, and include the PostgreSQL `username`/`password` credentials for your Aiven for PostgreSQL database.

 Using Docker, run the following command to set it up.